AlexanderKoefoed/writeups/Portswigger/file_upload/file_upload_vulnerabilities.md

 **Note**: I viewed the solution on Portswigger afterwards.
 They create a polyglot file where a `.php` is the output of ExifTool using `exiftool -Comment="<?php echo 'START ' . file_get_contents('/home/carlos/secret') . ' END'; ?>" <YOUR-INPUT-IMAGE>.jpg -o polyglot.php`.
 Also adding a *Start* and *End* to the output, to easilier identify where the outputted string is.
 Quite neat trick.

+## File Upload Race conditions

+Most of the time frameworks are robost against file upload vulnerabilities by randomizing names and not copying the file to the destination before all validation is cleared.

+Sometimes race conditions can be a way to bypass robust validation.
+An example is servers where the file is uploaded to the file system in order for anti malware software is run on the file.
+If the file does not pass the check it is then removed again.
+This can be dangerous as the attacker might be able to execute the file before the file is removed.

+Some applications also support users supplying an URL from which the file is downloaded.
+This is dangerous as the server needs to download the file before the validation can happen.
+Again allowing for a race condition.

+Attackers can create larger files in order to increase the time for the race condition to hold.
+This is an advantage as there might be bruteforcing involved in finding the random filename and directory, in order to request the files execution.

+## Exploiting file upload vulnerabilities without remote code execution

+If we are not able to execute code server side, we might be able to create client side attacks using stored XSS.
+This is only useable if the file are served from the same Origin as to which the file is uploaded due to same-origin policies.

+Parsing attacks are possible if the server parses a specific file types.
+This could be XXE injection using XML based files such as MS office .doc or .xls files.

+### Uploading files using PUT

+The PUT method may be used with an endpoint configured for PUT requests to update or upload a new resource.
+Try sending OPTIONS to an endpoint, to verify that the endpoint supports PUT.

+## How to prevent file upload vulnerabilities

+- Check file extensions against a whitelist.
+- Validate and sanitize file names.
+Especially check for directory traversal `../`.
+- Rename uploaded files to a random name to avoid collision and easy execution.
+- Do not upload to servers permanent filesystem until validation has been ran
+- Use frameworks for file uploads.

+This concludes the learning path.
+Thanks for reading.